lucasbasquerotto/cloud/README.md

 - `setup_finished_timeout`: Timeout (in seconds) while waiting for the host setup to complete.

-After connecting to the host, and verifying that the setup was successful, it then compares the environment repository commit with the commit registered in the previous deployment, to skip the deployment for the host if the commits are the same (see [Nodes - Wait for the hosts to be ready](#main-step---nodes---finish)).
+After connecting to the host, and verifying that the setup was successful, it then compares the environment repository commit with the commit registered in the previous deployment, to skip the deployment for the host if the commits are the same (see [Nodes - Setup](#main-step---nodes---finish)).

 You can force the deployment for the hosts even if the commit is the same, if the `force` flag was specified (explained at the [Cloud Preparation Step](#cloud-preparation-step)).